 If you are disabled or chronically ill you probably have heard of the pain scale and are very familiar with it!
 The pain scale is in pretty much in all doctor's offices so even if you aren't disabled you probably have heard of this method but just in case you haven't I will educate you … Continue reading The pain scale: Why do I loathe this method?

 Supporting someone with chronic pain can be difficult if you don't live in pain.
 Chronic pain sufferers learn how to cope with their pain and often times because we don't look like we are in pain so people assume we aren't!
 Friday is my birthday and although it will probably be a pretty good day … Continue reading All I want for my birthday is some pain relief!

-It's migraine and headache awareness month!
-Migraines are invisible and often times misunderstood as a bad headache.
+It is migraine and headache awareness month!
+Migraines are invisible and often misunderstood as a bad headache.
 Migraines are debilitating and often times you cannot function and can last for up to four to seventy-two hours depending on the severity of the migraine.
-Headaches can be a huge inconvenience but generally don't … Continue reading Five things you should never say to migraineurs
+Headaches can be a huge inconvenience but generally don't last … Continue reading Five things you should never say to migraineurs

 My last friendship did not end well because one of my friends did not understand my migraines and she thought they could be easily treated through medication.
 Instead of asking me for more information about my disability she assumed Hydrocephalus wasn't a thing and called me psycho and accused me of making up a … Continue reading When your friends don’t believe your disability exists

 My life has changed in so many ways since living with chronic pain!
 To be honest I crave the life I had before I started having constant pain because the life I have now is not even remotely similar.
 I don't have the drive to do a lot of things I used to so … Continue reading My chronic life: how has it changed?